 Gastric Sleeve and Gastric Bypass

-Your main meals should fit onto a 7-inch side plate, and half should consist of protein, such as meat, poultry, fish and pulses.
+Your main meals should fit onto a 7-inch side plate or portion control plate, and half should consist of protein, such as meat, poultry, fish and pulses.
 Then one quarter should be carbohydrates and the other quarter vegetables or salad.
 Avoid sugary and fatty foods.
 Your new eating plan to succeed at your weight loss surgery transformation has no room for wasted calories.
 Always choose foods that a low in fat and sugar, and your food should be baked, grilled, microwaved, steamed or stir-fried, not deep-fried.